 Sint Maarten/Saint-Martin (Dutch/French)

-Whether you’re going to the French-side or the Dutch-side of this popular Caribbean destination, you’ll need to complete an online immigration card and present a FDA-approved rapid antigen test, taken up to 48 hours before your flight, or a negative PCR test, taken up to 72 hours before your flight.
+Whether you’re going to the French-side or the Dutch-side of this popular Caribbean destination, you’ll need to complete an online immigration card and present a FDA-approved rapid antigen test or a negative PCR test, taken up to 120 hours before your flight.
 This includes antigen tests with Emergency Use Authorization (EUA) but excludes home tests.In addition, you’ll have to sign a statement saying you have no coronavirus symptoms and haven’t been in contact with anyone who had COVID-19 within 14 days of your flight.
 You also have to monitor your temperature and look out for symptoms for 14 days.
 The French side requires a seven day self-quarantine with a PCR test at the end of it.
-Health insurance is another requirement for entry – the St Maarten Protection Plan covers any COVID-related costs for travelers if they test positive while on the island.
+Health insurance is another requirement for entry to both sides – the St Maarten Protection Plan covers any COVID-related costs for travelers if they test positive while on the island.
 Masks are required in public and there are temperature scans and officials watching for people who might be displaying coronavirus symptoms at the airport.
 The tourist board posts updates here (Dutch side) and here (French side).

 To visit South Korea, Americans must take a PCR test up to 72 hours before arrival then quarantine for 14 days in government-designated facilities at their own expense ($100-150 per night).
 There’s health screening at the airports and you may have to take a PCR test on arrival.
 You also won’t be able to take any domestic flights until the 14-day quarantine period is over.
 All visitors are required to download a health app and respond to questions daily.
 Face masks covering both your nose and mouth are compulsory in public places and there are hefty fines for non-compliance with health protection requirements like breaking quarantine or refusing to take a PCR test.